 We pride ourselves on providing the highest quality legal services to our civil rights clients, while at the same time promoting social justice through the vigorous enforcement of our federal and state constitution and civil rights laws.

-In addition to the firm’s full service Employment Litigation and Counseling practice, our civil rights practice includes representation of clients in cases involving:
+In addition to the firm’s Employment Law and Litigation practice, we represent clients in cases involving:

-Together with lawyers in our firm's Criminal Defense practice group, our commitment to constitutional and civil rights also includes the representation of wrongfully convicted individuals in post-conviction litigation, including motions for new trial, federal habeas corpus proceedings, and death penalty cases.
+Together with lawyers in the firm's Criminal Defense practice group, our commitment to constitutional and civil rights also includes representing wrongfully convicted individuals in post-conviction litigation, including motions for new trial, federal habeas corpus proceedings, and death penalty cases.
 David Meier, formerly the Chief of Homicide in the Suffolk County (Boston) District Attorney's Office, has been nationally recognized for his work in the area of wrongful convictions and his commitment to the rights of crime victims and their families.
-Mr. Meier is the Co-Chair of the BBA Task Force to Prevent Wrongful Convictions, which published “Getting it Right – Improving the Accuracy and Reliability of the Criminal Justice System in Massachusetts.”
-He sits on the Board of Trustees of the New England Innocence Project, a litigation and public policy organization dedicated to the exoneration of wrongfully convicted defendants and the reformation of the criminal justice system.
+Mr. Meier serves on the Board of Trustees of the New England Innocence Project, a litigation and public policy organization dedicated to the exoneration of wrongfully convicted defendants and the reformation of the criminal justice system.